-Tedious details toward making the current generation of cheap but recognizably modern machines do interesting stuff, especially Single Board Computers, little systems on a single PCB.
+Tedious details toward making the current generation of cheap but recognisably modern machines do interesting stuff, especially Single Board Computers, little systems on a single PCB, usually based on ARM-type architectures.

 (Are you doing this because you want to run a machine in a gallery?